ALeliuhin/nutrition_telegram_bot/README.md

 ## Contact 📧

-- For any inquiries, please contact us at `aleliuhin@gmail.com`.
+- For any inquiries, please contact me at `aleliuhin@gmail.com`.

 ---